Seeing and Seeing Through the Glass: Real and Synthetic Data for Multi-Layer Depth Estimation: Appendix

-All images and validation annotations in our benchmark are released under the CC0.
-Test annotations in the benchmark will be withheld for use on a public evaluation server.
+All images in our benchmark are released under the CC0 license.
+We will make the dataset publicly available; however, a subset of the ground truth annotations for the real-world images will be withheld for use on a public evaluation server.
 To validate our approach, we manually annotated 30 synthetic images with known depth ground truth.
 Our annotations matched the ground truth in 98\% of cases, demonstrating the reliability.
 In total, we annotated 1,500 images, with 300 allocated for validation and 1,200 for testing.
-Our annotations include 5406 monotonic depth lines and 38392 relative depth points across 7 distinct layers, from which we sampled 1.7M pairs, 4.2M triplets, and 4.2M quadruplets.
+Our annotations include 5,406 monotonic depth lines and 38,392 relative depth points across 7 distinct layers, plus 3,011 fake depth lines and 6,025 fake relative depth points.

-\subsection{Baseline Training}
+\subsubsection{Baseline Training}

-We train all baseline models from scratch on our synthetic dataset for 100 epochs.
+We train all NeWCRFs baseline models from scratch on our synthetic dataset for 100 epochs.
+For the Multi-head strategy, we set the number of output depth channels from 1 to 4 to predict multi-layer depth.
+For the Index Concat strategy, we concatenate the image with an index channel of size $H \times W$, where all values are set to the corresponding layer index, and set the number of input channels to 4 (RGB plus Index).
+For the Recurrent strategy, we concatenate the image with the previous depth output and also set the number of input channels to 4 (RGB plus Depth).
 During each training step, a random layer is selected as the prediction target.
 To provide richer supervision, we utilize snapped layered depth: if a pixel lacks ground-truth depth at layer $i$, it inherits the depth value from layer $i-1$.
-In the Recurrent method, we use the ground-truth depth from the previous layer as input during training, and the model’s output during inference.
 For optimization, we use the Scale-Invariant Logarithmic loss~\cite{silog_loss}.

-\subsection{Evaluation and Fine-tuning}
+\subsubsection{Evaluation and Fine-tuning}

 All methods are evaluated using a single NVIDIA RTX 3090 GPU.
 When assessed on the synthetic validation dataset, both the ground-truth values and predictions are clipped to the range $(0.001, 30)$.
-Fine-tuning for Metric3D V2 \cite{metric3dv2} is performed using their publicly available code, with training for 100,000 steps.
+Fine-tuning for Metric3D V2 \cite{metric3dv2} is performed using the publicly available code, with training for 100,000 steps.